 If you do not have the qualifications to get onto a MPharm degree, you could do a 2-year pharmacy foundation degree.
 You would then take a job as a pharmacy assistant or technician and apply for the MPharm degree in your second year.

 You'll usually need:

-at least 1 A level for a foundation degree
+at least 1 A level, or equivalent, for a foundation degree

 Your tasks will depend on which area of pharmacy you work in, and could include:

 dispense medicines in a community pharmacy, hospital or a GP practice clinic

 give healthcare advice about prescription and over-the-counter medicines